Living in Volcan: A Mountain Town for a Healthy Lifestyle

 Eating out

 Volcán has many restaurants, cafes, and a few bars.
-While the costs can differ, expect to pay around $15-$25 for an evening outing for two adults at a nice restaurant or $5 a meal at a Panamanian restaurant called a fonda.
+While costs vary, expect to pay around $15-$25 for an evening outing for two adults at a nice restaurant, or $5 per meal at a Panamanian restaurant called a fonda.

-The Wandering Sloth is a popular expat hang-out in the Paso Ancho area north of Volcan.
-They sometimes have live music.
-Black Mountain Coffee Roasters is also a popular place to eat in Volcan.
+The Hotel Dos Rios Restaurant and Kid’s World are popular expat hangouts in Volcan.
+Dos Rios sometimes has live music.
+Black Mountain Coffee Roasters is also a popular dining option in Volcan.

 Groceries